 For instance, when there is a threat of a tornado, uncertainty abounds: Will the weather prediction models accurately anticipate rapid changes?
 What is the chance the tornado will form?
 Will a forecaster identify it as a threat?
 This gets even more complicated as information about the elements and characteristics of the threat are disseminated: What path will it take?
 How long will it last?
 Whether people will receive threat information, understand it and perceive it as relevant to them, and have the ability to respond are also uncertain.
 Even if all of these conditions are met, variables in each individual’s situation can mean that taking protective actions will result in other costs, which must be weighed in each decision.

 By engaging scholars across the social sciences, “Chancing the Storm” aims to address this “other” uncertainty.
-These essays emerged from a panel series at the 2019 meeting of the American Meteorological Society that showcased ways in which social scientists are building a more holistic understanding of all aspects of uncertainty when extreme weather threatens and occurs, and how this understanding can be coupled with cutting-edge atmospheric science research to better characterize uncertainty.
+These essays emerged from a panel series at the 2019 meeting of the American Meteorological Society, sponsored by the SSRC’s Scholarly Boderlands initiative, that showcased ways in which social scientists are building a more holistic understanding of all aspects of uncertainty when extreme weather threatens and occurs, and how this understanding can be coupled with cutting-edge atmospheric science research to better characterize uncertainty.
 Through this series, participating authors aim to connect divergent streams of research and practitioner knowledge, help build more comprehensive theory, and provoke methodological innovation in research about uncertainty in extreme weather and the people who are touched by it.
 Through deeper understanding of the tacit and unseen ways that uncertainty shapes expert and public decisions, we hope to reveal places where social scientists and practitioners might intervene to improve the way we communicate extreme weather conditions and risks.

 In their contribution to the “Chancing the Storm” series, Amber Wutich and Wendy Jepson address how water insecurity promulgates various forms of uncertainty that impact households in both the Global North and South.
 Drawing on their multinational research, they show how insecurity is experienced differently, depending on geographical, political, and economic conditions—where water comes from, whether households or municipalities can invest in water infrastructure, or whether residents can afford water.
 Yet, across different contexts, uncertainty is both a driver and consequence of water insecurity.
 Wutich and Jepson demonstrate how social science contributes to understanding how these dynamics can open up new channels for community-centered water management.